ltonetwork/lto-chain-api/README.md

 # LTO Chain Cache API
-This node.js project is the frontend API for [LTO Chain Cache Collector](https://github.com/fexra/lto-chain-cache-collector).
+This node.js project is the frontend API for [LTO Chain Collector](https://github.com/fexra/lto-chain-collector).
 It allows you to query the database cache.

 ## Requirements
 - Node.js v8+